top of page

 • Wear a fitted outfit so you can see your form.

-• Be prepared to stay for the entire 90-minutes.
+• Be prepared to stay for the entire class!

 • We sell bottled water and coconut water